This in from NCOM:

 In October 2014, the motorcycle club and independent community in California held a Motorcycle Unification Rally on the steps of the Capitol in Sacramento.
 The theme of the rally was to unify all of the different elements of the motorcycle rights movement in California and extinguish the false separation fueled by law enforcement's mythologically driven stereotypes.
 In front of an estimated 3,000 motorcyclists on the steps of the Capitol, Nick Haris, AMA western states representative, publicly endorsed groundbreaking legislation combating motorcycle profiling passed in Washington State in 2011.
 Nick strongly encouraged the unification of the entire motorcycling community in California in order to replicate Washington's success.
 This is the first time that I am aware of that the AMA has so strongly endorsed legislation combating discrimination against motorcyclists being driven by motorcycle clubs at the grassroots level.

-Washington D.C., travelled to Texas to attend and speak at the bi-annual motorcycle rights rally on the steps of the Capitol in Austin.
+Nick's public statements in California are not an anomaly.
+On January 26, 2015 Sean Hutson, an AMA lobbyist from Washington D.C., travelled to Texas to attend and speak at the bi-annual motorcycle rights rally on the steps of the Capitol in Austin.
 Significantly, this event is organized and hosted by the Confederation of Clubs and US Defenders in Texas.
 These organizations are primarily comprised of motorcycle clubs fighting for the advancement of motorcycle rights at the grassroots level.

 In front of thousands of club members, Sean spoke very directly and separated the AMA from statements attributed to the organization over a half century ago.
 He also directly endorsed the movement to end motorcycle discrimination and profiling arguing that motorcyclists of all walks of life have more in common than differences.
 We all love to ride.
 In fact, Sean helped draft federal legislation to end motorcycle-only checkpoints because they are misplaced and discriminatory.
 Importantly, he correctly observed that if the over 10 million motorcyclists in America unified we could stop the practice of profiling and implement a pro-motorcycle rights agenda across the board.
 Imagine what a powerful movement motorcyclists would be.

-all of the elements of the motorcycle rights movement in the United States is now.
+The time to unify all of the elements of the motorcycle rights movement in the United States is now.
 When a massive and well entrenched organization like the AMA extends an olive branch the world is truly changing, signaling that the advancement of the motorcycle rights movement has no ceiling.
 It is time to solidify the rights base of motorcyclists nationwide so future generations will enjoy the freedoms and privileges that so many have fought, bled, and died for.

 - - -